Skip to content

 Dialog create role Dialog create role

-• Switch the Tabs to Client scopes and select the first scope (i.e.: cmem-service-account-dedicated)
+• Switch the Tabs to Client scopes and click on the first scope (i.e.: cmem-service-account-dedicated)

 • select Mapper Type User Client Role